audhiaprilliant/audhiaprilliant.github.io/_posts/2020-01-02-create-and-share-source-code-carbon.md

 ---

 ### Overview
-As Data Scientist, we usually work with programming language such as R or Python to manipulate data, build classification model, build interactive data visualization, or something else.
-It's good to keep our source codes in distributed version control system like Git.
-But can we create beautiful format of our source codes?
-So we can efficiently share our source codes to community or other people in social media, such as Twitter.
-The answer is yes, we can create and share our beautiful source codes using [**carbon**](https://carbon.now.sh/).
+As a Data Scientist, it is common to work with programming languages such as R or Python for data manipulation, building classification models, creating interactive data visualization, and more.
+It is important to keep our source codes in a distributed version control system like Git, but what if we want to share our code in a more aesthetically pleasing format?
+This is where tools like [**carbon**](https://carbon.now.sh/) come in.
+With carbon, we can create and share beautifully formatted source code on social media platforms such as Twitter or with the wider community.

 <p align="center">
 <img src="{{ site.baseurl }}/assets/images/20-1.jpg" width="500" />